parallella/parallella-examples/motion-cap/html/README.md

-# Web Server Root Directory, put in /var/www/html/ after installing LAMP server.
+# Web Server Root Directory

+##Put in /var/www/html/ after installing the LAMP server.

-I did not design this.
+**Note: I did not design this.
 Instead I found this free HTML template, and modified it with some PHP.
-The rest of this document is from the original creator.
+The rest of this document is from the original creator.**

+##Original Readme
 # [Start Bootstrap](http://startbootstrap.com/) - [3 Col Portfolio](http://startbootstrap.com/template-overviews/3-col-portfolio/)

 [3 Col Portfolio](http://startbootstrap.com/template-overviews/3-col-portfolio/) is a three column portfolio template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).